 - How many diagnoses does the patient have?
 (The more they have, the higher risk they are.)

 - Has the patient been hospitalized for their addiction/mental health issue in the past 5 years?

 - Does the patient have a supportive family?

 - Any history of overdose or suicide attempts?

 Iterate: Use the Data to Improve

 This overall approach to data and healthcare has the potential to provide more value to the healthcare system as a whole.
-Concepts like value-based care have recently entered the healthcare lexicon for a good reason: Much of healthcare is not effective at actually improving the health of the patient due to misaligned incentives between physician, patient, and insurance provider.
-Once we are able to measure value, we can transform our insurance and healthcare system from a system that is centered on quantity (i.e. fee for service) to quality.
+Concepts like value-based care have recently entered the healthcare lexicon for a good reason: Much of healthcare is not effective at actually improving the health of the patient due to misaligned incentives between physicians, patients, and insurance providers.
+Once we are able to measure value, we can transform our insurance and healthcare system from a system that is centered on quantity (i.e., fee for service) to quality.
 This transition has proven in many other areas of medicine at major health institutions to align the interests of the patient, provider, and payer and results in improved quality at a lower cost.

 Please look out for future blogs on mental health data focusing on security, privacy, need assessments, and more!